jnk0le/RFM7x-lib/README.md

 #RFM7x library

-This is library intended to use with bk2421/bk2423/bk2425 chips commonly known as RFM70/RFM73/RFM75 or even more other rebrands like LCX24A(G?), TRW-24G2, SQI73/SQI75 and of course "not working" nrf24l01+ (cob) fakes.
+This is library intended to use with radio modules based on bk2421/bk2423/bk2425 chips, commonly known as RFM70/RFM73/RFM75 or even more other rebrands like LCX24A(G?), TRW-24G2, SQI73/SQI75 and of course "not working" nrf24l01+ (cob) fakes.

 In order to force those modules to work as intended, special (undocumented of course) initialization sequence have to be followed: